ros-navigation/docs.nav2.org/migration/Foxy.rst

 ControllerServer New Parameter failure_tolerance
 ************************************************
-A new parameter :code:`failure_tolerance` was added to the Controller Server for tolerating controller plugin exceptions without failing immediatly.
+A new parameter :code:`failure_tolerance` was added to the Controller Server for tolerating controller plugin exceptions without failing immediately.
+It is analogous to ``controller_patience`` in ROS(1) Nav.
 See :ref:`configuring_controller_server` for description.
 This change was introduced in this `pull request <https://github.com/ros-planning/navigation2/pull/2264>`_.